Thursday, August 22, 2019

 Dr. Sloth was returning to Neopia, and this time, he and his army would not fail.

-It was an honor for Hyren to have been chosen to lead the space contingent of his overlord’s elite invasion troops into battle at Sakhmet, especially considering Hyren’s species.
+Hyren received the honour of being chosen to lead the space contingent of his overlord’s elite invasion troops into battle at Sakhmet.
 Commander Gormos was jealous, of course, and Commander Garoo was not much happier—even though he had the prestige of being the first to the planet with Sloth’s ground forces.

-But Hyren had taken over a thousand worlds under Sloth’s banner since that fateful day on Doran when the Grundo had willingly pledged himself to the scientist’s quest for dominion, knowing Sloth could make more of him than anything on Hyren’s boring homeworld.
-If anyone deserved the glory of this day, it was Sloth’s most valuable and productive commanding officer.
+But if anyone deserved the glory of this day, it was Sloth’s most valuable and productive commanding officer.
+Hyren had taken over a thousand worlds under Sloth’s banner since that fateful day on Doran when the Grundo had willingly pledged himself to the scientist’s quest for dominion.
+Sloth would make more of him than anything on that dull and unchanging homeworld.

-Back at the beginning of Hyren’s military career, Sloth had mutated him anyway, but allowed him to keep his mind.
+To begin Hyren’s military career, Sloth had mutated him, but allowed him to keep his mind.
 “You are going to be very useful to me,” the green-skinned supergenius said on that day long ago as Hyren inspected his new form, so much larger and stronger than what he was used to.
 “I will give you all the power you could ever desire, Hyren,” Sloth told him.
 “In return, all I ask is that you never renounce your loyalty to me.The day you do will be the day you draw your last breath.”

 “Thirty seconds.”